-Here’s our guide to hosting a tequila tasting party, complete with links to five party-friendly recipes that pair perfectly with the various styles of tequila.
+This is a guide to hosting a fun and informative tequila tasting party complete with links to five party-friendly recipes that pair beautifully with tequila’s various styles.

-The three styles of tequila are defined by the method and length of the aging process they go through and each has its own unique flavor and aroma characteristics.
+The three styles of tequila are defined by the method and length of the aging process they go through.
+Each style has its own unique flavor and aroma characteristics and aside from having fun, this tasting party will help you to learn to distinguish them.

 Bottled immediately after distilling, Tequila Blanco has the purest blue agave flavor.
 Its aromas are crisp and can include notes of citrus, apple, pear, mint, pepper or pineapple.